 “In the event that you’re feeling extra speedy and wanting to really zoom down those switchbacks, there is none better than the Salomon Speedcross,” says Praznik.
 “The tread is perfect for rugged terrain, and the mid-high rise will keep you protected if you want to pick up the pace.”

-Another great option from Hoka One One is the Anacapa Mid Gore-Tex boot.
+Another great option from Hoka is the Anacapa Mid Gore-Tex boot.
 It provides neutral stability, a balanced cushion, and it’s waterproof, so all you have to do is focus on the trail and take in the scenery.

 Whether you’re always on a hiking trip or it’s something you do every once in a while, you’ve got to have a quality pair of shoes to support you and prevent injury.
 The Salomon Vaya Mid Gore-Tex boot is snug but is supposed to adapt to your feet due to the Sensiflex technology.
 It also has high ankle support, a sturdy outsole, and is waterproof to provide you with the ultimate grip and protection.